EvoMapViz/EvoMapJS/docs/data_overview.md

 # Data requirements: Overview

-The app requires three `json` files each made of a single array of objects.
+The app requires three `json` input files, each made of a single array of objects.
 The objects themselves can only contain key-value pairs.
 The three `json` files must be located in the `src/data` folder:

-(Click on triangles to expand/collapse details about each file.)

 <!-- https://stackoverflow.com/questions/52214187/how-can-i-fold-content-in-github-markdown -->